-in thousands 2018 20 2017 3
+in thousands 2019 2018 2017

 Aggregate value of distributed

-restricted shares \$ 1,345 \$ 7,685 \$ 0
+restricted shares \$ 2,417 7 \$ 1,345 \$ 7,685

-STOCK - ONLY STOCK APPRECIATION RIGHTS (SOSARs) - SOSARs granted have an exercise price equal to the market value of our underlying common stock on the date of grant .
-The SOSARs vest ratably over 3 years (2018 and 2017 awards) or 4 years (all other awards) and expire 10 years subsequent to the gran t.
-V esting is accelerated upon reaching retirement age, death, disability, or change of control, all as defined in the award agreement.
+STOCK-ONLY STOCK APPRECIATION RIGHTS (SOSARs) - SOSARs granted have an exercise price equal to the market value of our underlying common stock on the date of grant.
+The SOSARs vest ratably over 3 years (2017 - 2019 awards) or 4 years (2016 awards) and expire 10 years subsequent to the grant.
+Vesting is accelerated upon reaching retirement age, death, disability, or change of control, all as defined in the award agreement.
 Nonvested awards are forfeited upon termination for any other reason.